alfredo87/Linux-from-Thunderbolt-on-iMac/README.md

 The last issue is bluetooth to connect the Magic Mouse and the keyboard.
 I could not find a solution and just plugged the keyboard into the usb port and used a wifi dongle mouse.

 The iMac CPU does the work, the display makes it a pleasure to work on the iMac and the Thunderbolt drive gives me the speed.
 Finally MXlinux has all the apps I need and it will be updated and kept safe (I hope!)

+ADDENDUM: JUST TRIED TO ACTIVATE AND AUTHORISE THUNDERBOLT DRIVE USING MAGEIA.
+It works like this:
+add thunderbolt to /etc/modprobe.preload     as root copy the script thunderbolt-auth.sh to   /etc/init.d/ and rename it to thunderbolt make that script executable by chmod +x /etc/modprobe.preload I have not installed Mageia on the thunderbolt drive yet.
+It is running from a normal USB3 drive

 I hope this helps somebody else to keep "old" Intel Apple macs running.